hapax/hapax.github.io/assets/simple-physics.md

 However, the coastlines of a landmass are jagged curves, typically described by a fractional random walk with Hurst index $H \sim 0.8$.

-(c) Can you think of some physical reasons a coastline curve is correlated?
+(c) Can you think of some physical reasons a coastline curve might be correlated?

 ---